August 26th, Year of our Fair Lord 10, Southwestern States, Bloodriver National Park

 “The other day, like that it’s all a machine and they like to learn the pieces.
 His Westron’s pretty good, though he’d never let on.”

 Jill forgot to worry for a moment.
-It hadn’t occurred to her.
+It hadn’t occurred to her that the Eastasians would know things like that.
 She stared at Fred again, amazed.
 How did this plain man, who chopped his own firewood when he could afford to go out and buy it, get people to talk to him?

 “I talk to people,” he said, as if reading her thoughts.
 “Most people like talking about themselves.
 It’s pretty simple.”